comby-tools/comby/docs/resources/match-semantics.md

 allow matching, for example, anything except parens, i.e., `(])` would be valid and could be matched against.
 In strict delimiter matching, where `[]` must be balanced, `(])` would not be valid.
-This could, in theory, give a bit of a performance bump since we wouldn't neet to ensure well-balancedness with respect to any other delimiters besides `()`.
+This could, in theory, give a bit of a performance bump since we wouldn't need to ensure well-balancedness with respect to any other delimiters besides `()`.

 Weak delimiter matching only works for unique delimiters.
 For example, the